Performance tennis competitions calendar

 Our goal has been to support British players with more opportunities to earn international ranking points on home soil, as well as providing more match play and prize money earning opportunities.

-So we are doubling the number of Pro Level International ITF World Tennis Tour events staged in Great Britain (from seven men’s events and eight women’s events in 2019) to 16 for both men and women.
+So, we are doubling the number of Pro Level International ITF World Tennis Tour events staged in Great Britain for both men and women compared to 2019.
 This is in addition to the grass court season playing opportunities already in place.
 We want to provide more opportunities for players to compete more regularly at a higher level and make progressive ranking gains at the early stages of their career.

 Alongside this we are also enhancing our own LTA British Tour and working with partners such as the UK Pro League and the Progress Tour to offer more domestic prize money opportunities throughout the year.